digitalbricklayer/techteapotcom/content/posts/npcap-picks-up-winpcap-left-off/index.md

 ## Why does this matter

 On one level it doesn't matter.
 If you wish to sniff packets on Windows hosts then you can still do so using Npcap.
 The main problem is that you now have a five host limit before you need to purchase a commercial licence.
 That isn't going to be a problem for me because I don't have more than five Windows based hosts.
+But it will be a problem for some.
+It is bound to make Windows a less attractive option for network managers in medium sized organisations.

 Does the lack of an open source Windows based packet sniffing library matter?
 On the one hand it plainly doesn't matter.
 People who want to sniff packets on Windows can do so using Npcap.
 On the other hand it seems odd to me that Windows doesn't have a viable open source option.
 You would think that an operating system so absolutely dominant in market terms would be able to nurture an open source packet sniffing ecosystem.
 The absence of a free option does make Windows a lot less attractive from a network management perspective.
 Whilst a home user is unlikely to butt up against the five host limit, it seems likely that most medium companies will one way or the other.